 The audit is a systematic process to obtain and evaluate evidence objectively regarding statements about economic activities.
-The goal is to determine the level of conformity between the report and the criteria and convey the results to the user concerned.
+Most importantly, the goal is to determine the level of conformity between the report and the criteria and convey the results to the user concerned.

 Arens and Loebbecke (2003)

 The audit is the process of collecting and evaluating evidence regarding measurable information on an economic entity.
-Its purpose is to determine and report the level of conformity between the data and the established criteria.
+Moreover, the purpose is to determine and report the level of conformity between the data and the established criteria.

 William F. Meisser (2003)

 An audit is a systematic process to evaluate evidence regarding economic actions and events.
 This activity also aims to ensure the level of conformity between the assignment and the criteria that have already set.
-The results of the work will communicated to interested users.
+So, the results of the work will communicated to interested users.

 Sukrisno Agoes (2004)

-An audit is an examination of financial statements that have already prepared by management, along with accounting records and supporting evidence.
+An audit is an examination of financial statements that have already been prepared by management, along with accounting records and supporting evidence.
 This examination is carried out critically and systematically by an independent party.
-The purpose of this auditing is to provide an opinion regarding the fairness of the financial statements.
+Therefore, auditing is to provide an opinion regarding the fairness of the financial statements.

 Types of Audits Based on the Examinations

-In its application in the business world, audits are divided into several types.
+Audits are divisible into several types in the business world.
 The following are types of audits based on their examination:

-An internal audit is a process that a company uses to improve its operations and add value to the organization.
+Firstly, an internal audit is a process that a company uses to improve its operations and add value to the organization.
 It usually involves carrying out assessments related to various aspects of the business.
-The scope of the examination is then decided by the board of directors and the audit committee.
+In addiction, the scope of the examination is then decided by the board of directors and the audit committee.
 Usually, the auditors are employees or people who already exist and work in the business or company.
-Because ideally, these auditors are objective and free from the influence of others in the company, but they ultimately report to their superiors.
+Ideally, these auditors are objective and free from the influence of others in the company, but they ultimately report to their superiors.

-This is a process of reassessment conducted by an independent individual or organization not affiliated with the business or company’s management.
+Secondly, this is a process of reassessment conducted by an independent individual or organization not affiliated with the business or company’s management.
 External audits may assist in removing any prejudice from the examination of a company’s financial statements.
-Generally, this external auditor’s report includes a conclusion on the financial statements’ fairness.
-Additionally, there is a management letter that contains information about future changes that the business may make.
+Moreover, this external auditor’s report includes a conclusion on the financial statements’ fairness. in other words, there is a management letter that contains information about future changes that the business may make.

 Stages of Audit Implementation